ybgirgin3/KDynamic/README.md

 ```
 ~command and when you restart your system program will run at startup~

-## No need to move kydynamic file to autostart anymore
+## No need to move kdynamic.desktop file to autostart anymore
 program will already run automatically with Cron